Checklist for the First-Time Renter

 Step 1: Assess Your Credit Rating

 Most landlords will want you to have stellar credit, especially considering you’re a first-time renter.
-Visit annualcreditreport.com to retrieve a free copy of your credit report.
+Visit annualcreditreport.com to retrieve a free copy of your credit report and your credit score.
 Review the document in its entirety and dispute any inaccuracies using the instructions found there.
-If everything looks good, retrieve your free credit score from credit.com, Credit Sesame, or Credit Karma.
-(These are also great tools to stay on top of your credit going forward.)
 Keep this information in mind when shopping around, and be sure to inquire about credit requirements before applying.

 Step 2: What’s Your Budget?

-You may find that getting a roommate (or three!) is the only way to make moving out feasible.
+You may find that getting a roommate (or three!) is the only way to make living on your own feasible.
 Ask yourself if you are willing to share the bathroom with someone else in order to get the freedom you would like to have.

 Step 3: What’s Your Desired Location?